ThiagoAlvesDev/ThiagoAlvesDev/README.md

 About me,

-Seeking to improve myself every day, in search of maintaining consistency and balance in the challenges of everyday life.😁
+Seeking to improve myself every day, with the aim of maintaining consistency and balance in everyday challenges.😁
 #

 - ⚡ Fun fact: No coffee, no code!